-For those who didn't see the leaked pictures of this unit, everyone should now be in the know for the newest Necron and Forge World release.
-While I wasn't particularly fond of the look of these things, reminiscent of an old time-waster, the look is growing on me.
+For those who didn't see the leaked pictures of this unit, everyone should now be for the newest Necron and Forge World release.
+While I wasn't particularly fond of the look of these things, reminiscent of an , the look is growing on me.
 That may be in-part to do with the fact that this unit is severely undercosted, allowing me to wear my cheese-colored glasses.
-Which brings me to the whole point of this article; the rules.
+Which brings me to the whole point of this article; .
 This is what it really boils down to.
 Aside from those of us that purchase items of astronomical amounts of money just because of how they look, a majority of the 40k community will only purchase an item on Forge World if they can find a use for it on the tabletop.
 So, is this unit cost effective?
 Does it have a role in the Necron codex?
 Let's get to it.

 First, let's define this thing.
 The things that stick out from the statline are 3 wounds, toughness of 5 and 2 attacks per model.
 Other than that, it's standard Necron stats with an armour save of 3+.
 Now, this unit lacks an invulnerable save, but is given Stealth.
 It is, of course, Fearless just like its other Canoptek counterparts.
 This unit counts as Jump Infantry, come in groups of 3-9 as a Fast Attack choice and bares a Voidblade and Cutting Beam.
 All of this for the cost of 45 points (no upgrades/downgrades available.)